veliancreate-zz/takeaway-challenge/README.md

 ## Lessons learned

 I didn't complete this task satisfactorily and was not happy with the outcome so I redid the whole thing on reflection a couple of days later.
-I did not test drive the design and as a result ended up with incoherent, overengineered spaghetti code.
-This was a lesson learned the hard way, so I kept this as a reminder of how not to do things.
+The problem with this design was that I did not test drive design and as a result ended up with incoherent, overengineered spaghetti code.
+A lesson learned the hard way, so I kept this as a reminder of how not to do things.
 Please take a look at the [takeaway-challenge-reboot](https://github.com/veliancreate/takeaway-challenge-reboot), for my other attempt :).

 Instructions
 -------